gnotaras/wordpress-add-meta-tags/readme.txt

 It is possible to assign custom full meta tags to single posts (posts, pages, custom post types).

+**Per post referenced items**

+It is possible to enter URLs of referenced items in each single post (posts, pages, custom post types), which results in the generation of the relevant `og:referenced` (OpenGraph) and `referencedItem` (Schema.org) meta tags.

 **Copyright Metatag**

 It is possible to add a head link to a user-defined copyright page.